The Silent War on High-Integrity Professionals

 Some of the best security experts today were once vilified, ignored, or even arrested for exposing system flaws.

-Today, companies pay top dollar for penetration testing, bounty programs, and ethical hacking services—sometimes hiring the very people they once tried to suppress.
+Today, companies pay top dollar for penetration testing, bounty programs, and ethical hacking services.
+They sometimes hire the very people they once tried to suppress.

 Many organizations that blackball experts who warn them about cybersecurity flaws end up suffering major breaches.